Funding opportunity

 Evidence of how you, and if relevant your team, have:

-• relevant research experience and skills to develop and deliver the proposed transdisciplinary research programme
+• the relevant experience (appropriate to career stage) to deliver the proposed work

-Showcase the range of relevant skills you and, if relevant, your team (project and project co-leads, researchers, technicians, specialists, partners and so on) have and how this will help deliver the proposed work.
+Use the Résumé for Research and Innovation (R4RI) format to showcase the range of relevant skills you and, if relevant, your team (project and project co-leads, researchers, technicians, specialists, partners and so on) have and how this will help deliver the proposed work.
+You can include individuals’ specific achievements but only choose past contributions that best evidence their ability to deliver this work.

-Additions: Provide any further details relevant to your application.
+Provide any further details relevant to your application.
 This section is optional and can be up to 500 words.
-You should not use it to describe additional skills, experiences or outputs, but you can use it to describe any factors that provide context for the rest of your R4RI (for example, details of career breaks if you wish to disclose them).
+You should not use it to describe additional skills, experiences, or outputs, but you can use it to describe any factors that provide context for the rest of your R4RI (for example, details of career breaks if you wish to disclose them).

 Word limit: 500